PedroLopes/now-is-calendar-plugin-chrome/README.md

 7. It only operates on the [[https://now-is.org/]] URL, so navigate to the [[https://now-is.org/]] page and you should see the buttons.
 8. Test it by pressing one.

-## TODO

-1. add options page so you can tweak settings.
-Currently, settings are tweaked via code.